mateoKutnjak/spoolio-backend-django/README.md

 ### Production

-Running production has to be done on hosting service instance (for example Digital Ocean Ubuntu machine)
+Running production has to be done on hosting service instance (for example Digital Ocean Ubuntu machine) through docker-compose.

 ## TODOs